CIS565-Fall-2015/Project1-CUDA-Introduction/README.md

 * Part 2: Without running comparisons of CPU code vs. GPU code, how would you expect the performance to compare?
 Why?
 What might be the trade-offs?

-  	The performance of the CPU should be better in this case.
+	-The performance of the CPU should be better in this case.
 We know that the GPU is good in floating point calculations but is slow in memory access.
 In the case of multiplication, there is a lot of memory access.
 Hence the GPU implementation might be slower.
   	If the matrices where of very large dimensions, then the faster numerical calculation should overshadow the slow access and the GPU implementation should be faster.
 The tradeoff should be the time to access memory versus the number of numerical calculations.